Word for Mac Content Control Add-in – Call for Beta Testers

 The Properties dialog

-Current issues with this first version:
+Current issues with this Content Control add-in:

 • The color for a control can be set to the same colors as in Windows, but there isn’t a custom color input yet.